nojhamster/osu-parser/README.md

 ## TODO
 - split tags into an array
 - translate the samplesetId of timing points
-- get the coordinates of the second slider circle
 - parse events
 - compute max score
 - evaluate map difficulty ? (probably too complicated)